Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 I

-• Energy Security: Ensuring a reliable and affordable energy supply for member countries.
+• Energy security: helping ensure a reliable and affordable energy supply.

-• Economic Development: Promoting energy policies that support sustainable economic growth.
+• Economic development: supporting energy policies that underpin sustainable growth.

-• Environmental Sustainability: Encouraging the transition to cleaner and more efficient energy systems.
+• Environmental sustainability: encouraging the transition to cleaner, more efficient energy systems.

-For example, IEA data is used in the development of national greenhouse gas inventories, as required by the Kyoto Protocol and the Paris Agreement.
-Additionally, these data sets are compatible with international standards such as the GHG Protocol, which businesses widely use to measure and report their emissions.
+IEA data feeds into national greenhouse gas inventories prepared under the United Nations climate framework and the Paris Agreement, and it is compatible with the emission factors and methodologies used in standards such as the GHG Protocol, which companies use to measure and report their own carbon footprint.

 Decarbonization scenarios

-One of the IEA’s most influential resources is its series of energy transition scenarios, such as the Net Zero Emissions by 2050 Scenario.
-These scenarios provide detailed roadmaps for achieving ambitious climate goals, including limiting global temperature rise to 1.5°C. Governments and businesses use these analyses to strategize their decarbonization efforts.
+One of the IEA's most cited resources is its set of energy scenarios, especially the Net Zero Emissions by 2050 (NZE) Scenario.
+This pathway describes what it would take for the global energy sector to reach net zero by mid-century, consistent with limiting global warming to 1.5°C. Governments and companies use these scenarios as a reference when designing their own decarbonization strategies.

 Sertrans Logo